berinaniesh/berinaniesh.github.io/content/tips/install-arch-with-gui.md

 * First `dnf` run takes a long time on all Fedora systems as dnf downloads all the package databases.
 Nothing much we can do in our live ISO.
 * `genfstab` adds a `zram` entry in Fedora.
 We have to manually remove the entry.
+* Sometimes, due to old version of `arch-install-scripts` or some other bug, the signature verification of some or all of the downloaded files fail, we may temporarily set `SigLevel` not to check and get around this, but it is not recommended.
+Also remember that pacstrap deletes downloaded files without confirmation if signature verification fails.

 ## Conclusion